 For more information on the Intune feature, see Assign Office 365 apps to Windows 10 devices with Microsoft Intune.

-Starting in Configuration Manager version 1806, use Intune to manage client apps on co-managed Windows 10 devices.
+Starting in Configuration Manager version 1806, use Intune to manage client apps and PowerShell scripts on co-managed Windows 10 devices.
 After you transition this workload, any available apps deployed from Intune are available in the Company Portal.
 Apps that you deploy from Configuration Manager are available in Software Center.

 For more information on the Intune feature, see What is Microsoft Intune app management?.